hfelix3/NetworkCalls/README.md

 ## Installation

-To install and test copy and paste the following into terminal:
+To install and test, copy and paste the following into terminal:

 ```Bash
 git clone git@github.com:hfelix3/NetworkCalls.git